fredlcore/BSB-LAN/docs/EN/troubleshooting.md

 ---
 ## I can only access very few parameters via BSB/LPB!
 - Initially, BSB-LAN only comes with a small set of parameters that work on (almost) every heating system.
 You need to get a [device specific parameter list](install.md#generating-the-device-specific-parameter-list).
+If you still have access to only a few parameters after adding the device specific parameter list, then you haven't overwritten the old file, but have probably added a second copy (which is then ignored during compilation).

 ---
 ## Category list suddenly so small